koushikchhetri/OQeury/README.md

 As using $ in Jquery, we use "O"(Big O) like O(element)
 ```

-Method of "O" are as follows with example
+Methods of "O" are as follows with example
 ```
 O(element).hide();
 O(element).show();